ShoaibAdnan/ShoaibAdnan/README.md

 # Hi there, I'm Shoaib! 👋

-I'm a full-stack developer and project manager who loves building real-world applications and leading teams to deliver great products.
+I'm a full-stack developer who loves building real-world applications and leading teams to deliver great products.

 # 🚀 About Me